iamsubhranil/Alang/README.md

 Alang is dynamically typed, meaning it manages the datatype of a variable on-the-fly.
 It also doesn't scold you if you put a value of typeA in a variable which previously contained a value of typeB.
 Alang supports integer, floating point, boolean and string datatypes.
 All standard arithmetic and logical operations are permitted on integer and floating point values, including % for 'modulo divison'(integer only) and ^ for exponent operation.
 String supports all logical operations except 'logical and' and 'logical or'.
 The only 'arithmetic' operator which can be used in between two strings is '+', which results a new string as a concatenation of the older ones.
 Boolean variables can only be used in a logical operation or expression.
 A variable name can contain any alphanumeric character, but it must lead with an alphabet.
 It cannot contain '.', '#' or any other special characters.
 A string must be specified between ""(double quotes).
 Alang also supports arrays, and an array *can* contain heterogeneous elements.
 Array index starts from 1 and goes upto size_of_the_array, and trying to read or write outside of this range results in a runtime error.
+You can shrink and/or grow arrays at runtime by redefining it, which preserves the existing elements of the array.
+However, if the new size is lesser than the older one, all the elements with index > size gets deleted.

 #### Operator and expressions